atamberg/cs341-firegl/final/final.md

 </table>

-### Mesh
+### Mesh and Scene Design

 #### Implementation

 ##### Scene Design

 We created several scenes to test our features.
-Each scene uses a component-based design that separates rendering, behavior, and user interaction.

 **Dynamic Lighting System**